-Originally a software engineer with marine hobbies, Jason left the technology industry in 2003 to pursue a full time career in marine research and conservation.
+Originally a software engineer with a passion for scuba diving and other marine hobbies, Jason left Microsoft in 2003 to pursue a full time career in marine research and conservation.
 At the Marine Geospatial Ecology Lab, he splits his time between writing software tools and conducting scientific research.
-His principal goal is to facilitate widespread progress in the marine ecology and conservation communities by developing tools that allow easy access to cutting-edge, computing-intensive solutions to difficult or common research problems.
-To this end, Jason leads the development of Marine Geospatial Ecology Tools (MGET), a collection of modular, GIS-integrated tools published by the lab.
+He is interested in facilitating progress in marine ecology and conservation by developing, applying, and helping others apply advanced software tools, statistical methods, and modeling approaches.

 Some recent projects include: